A Style Guide for Students Writing Papers and Reports

 This is really important.
 If you cannot demonstrate that you know, and understand, what others have done, you only demonstrate that you're clueless.
 For an undergraduate thesis this, together with a thorough understanding of the problem, should be the result of the first session's work.
 It is an unfortunate fact that many students do very little work during the first session of their thesis.
 It usually shows here (and is usually reflected in their mark).
 Don't think you can fool your thesis supervisor/assessor.
 And don't even dream about fooling the referee of a paper.
 If you haven't done your homework here, it's probably not worth going any further.

 In this part you demonstrate that you are aware of what's going on in the field, and how it relates to your particular problem.
-In a thesis (unlike a conference paper) it may be ok to repeat work that has already been done elsewhere (usually in somewhat different circumstances).
+In an undergraduate thesis (unlike a conference paper) it may be ok to repeat work that has already been done elsewhere (usually in somewhat different circumstances).
 Be open, and explain why what you're doing is still worthwhile.
-In the more normal case that you're doing something that hasn't already been done, convince that reader that this is actually the case.
+In the more normal case that you're doing something that hasn't already been done, convince the reader that this is actually the case.
 One of the less convincing arguments goes along the line “a Google search on `frying giblets on StrongARM-driven toasters' didn't turn up anything”.
 You might as well pack up here.
 The way to convince the reader that your work hasn't been done before is to explain what has been done, what's different about what has been done, and, if you're good, why it hasn't been done already.
 There is always related work, and the more vague you are about it, the more obvious it is that you haven't done your homework.
 (And, no, looking at all the Google hits isn't enough.)

 Sometimes some relevant background work is quite old; the discipline goes in cycles and it isn't all that infrequent that people rediscover things that have been done 30 years ago (virtual machines are an example).
 In such case please note that the language has changed a fair bit in the meantime.
 You're not doing your reader a favour of reporting an old paper's findings in that paper's language (and in the informed reader's mind you'll raise the suspicion that you don't understand what's going on).
 Talk about the work of the paper in contemporary systems language.
 This makes it easier to compare to other work, including yours.